richsalz/draft-ietf-uta-rfc6125bis/draft-ietf-uta-rfc6125bis.md

 An IP-ID matches based on an octet-for-octet comparison of the bytes of the reference identity with the bytes contained in the iPAddress subjectAltName.
-Because the iPAddress field does not include the IP version, a helpful heuristic for implementors is to distinguish IPv4 addresses from IPv6 addresses by their length.

 For an IP address that appears in a URI-ID, the "host" component of both the reference identity and the presented identifier must match.
 These are parsed as either